EnglundE/pasta-palace-ms2/README.md

 ## Testing
  The W3C Markup Validator, W3C CSS Validator Services and Jshint were used to validate every page of the project to ensure there were no syntax errors in the project.
 > * W3C Markup Validator - [Link](https://validator.w3.org/nu/) to the tool.
 [Link](https://github.com/EnglundE/pasta-palace-ms2/blob/master/assets/docs/testing/markup-validator.JPG) to the result.
+To perform the test paste in the HTML code in the tool.
 > * W3C CSS Validator - [Link](https://jigsaw.w3.org/css-validator/validator.html.en) to the tool.
 [Link](https://github.com/EnglundE/pasta-palace-ms2/blob/master/assets/docs/testing/W3C-css-validator.JPG) to the result.
+To perform the test paste in the CSS code in the tool.
 > * Jshint - [Link](https://jshint.com/) to the tool.
+To perform the test paste in the Javascript code in the tool.

  Tools to test Performance, Accessibility, Best Practices and SEO.
- > * Web.dev/measure [Link](https://web.dev/measure/) - [Link](https://github.com/EnglundE/pasta-palace-ms2/blob/master/assets/docs/testing/web-dev-test.JPG) to the result.
+ > * Web.dev/measure [Link](https://web.dev/measure/) to the tool.
+[Link](https://github.com/EnglundE/pasta-palace-ms2/blob/master/assets/docs/testing/web-dev-test.JPG) to the result.
+To perform the test paste in the URL for the website in the tool.
- > * Chrome dev tool - Lighthouse [Link](Link to result) to the result.
+ > * Chrome dev tool - Lighthouse [Link](https://github.com/EnglundE/pasta-palace-ms2/blob/master/assets/docs/testing/chrome-lighthouse.JPG) to the result.
+To perform the test open the website, right click anywhere on the site and choose "inspect".
+Navigate to Lighthouse and click generate report.
  > * Web accessibility evaluation tool [Link](https://wave.webaim.org/).
 [Link](https://github.com/EnglundE/pasta-palace-ms2/blob/master/assets/docs/testing/wave-test.JPG) to the result.
+To perform the test paste in the URL for the website in the tool.

 - ### Testing of User Stories from the User Story Section